pulumi/docs/content/blog/life-of-a-pulumi-intern/index.md

 Within the Service Team, I added [support for tags](https://www.pulumi.com/blog/pulumi-service-improvements_02-2020/#first-class-support-for-tags) within the Pulumi Console and created new pages to [view a member's specific stack permissions](https://www.pulumi.com/blog/pulumi-service-improvements_02-2020/#first-class-support-for-tags).
 Within the Platform Team, I added support for both [transformations](https://www.pulumi.com/docs/intro/concepts/programming-model/#transformations) and [Docker images](https://github.com/pulumi/pulumi-docker) in Go.
 Lastly, in a cross-team effort, I've been helping out with updating our [docs](https://www.pulumi.com/docs/) for Pulumi 2.0!

 Simply put, I took on the work of a full-time engineer, only with slightly more flexibility and a lot less experience.
 Prior to working at Pulumi, I had basically zero knowledge on Angular, cloud providers, and code generation.
-Now, I'm still nowhere near an expert, but I feel like I have a stronger grasp on where the software engineering industry is headed, thanks to the help of everyone I worked with!
+Now, I'm still nowhere near an expert, but I feel like I have a stronger grasp on where the software engineering industry is headed, thanks to the support of everyone I worked with!

+## Things I've Learned

+Earlier I mentioned that one of my main goals for any internship is to learn as much as possible.
+Here are just three key things I've learned about myself and software engineering during this one:

+- Remote life is not the life for me.
+Due to [unforseen circumstances](https://www.pulumi.com/blog/coronavirus-plan/), I spent the last month of my internship in my apartment.
+I always thought I was a bit of a homebody, but it turns out that staying in one place for more than one day makes me stir crazy, and I'm nowhere near as productive in my room as I think I am.
+On the upside, Pulumi already had several remote engineers, so all the infrastructure was already in place to continue the actual work side of things fairly smoothly.

+- Writing tests before writing code is actually a good strategy.
+I remember learning this in one of my classes and thinking "Yeah that seems like a good idea, but what person would actually do that?".
+Apparently, that person would be me.
+Often times, I would find myself starting to code something without really knowing what possible use cases.
+Making myself write tests beforehand clears that up pretty quickly.

+- Using "the cloud" is confusing.
+To be completely fair, I already knew this.
+My previous experience with cloud providers involved reading through multi-page documents just to set everything up and clicking a handful of buttons on the console, without really understanding why.
+Pulumi hugely streamlines that process, but even still there's so much that goes into doing a single thing on a cloud.
+In other words, I have a newfound appreciation for people working in cloud infrastructure and I feel lucky to be entering the industry when things like Pulumi already exist.

 ## Final Thoughts

 Overall, my time at Pulumi wasn't quite the chaotic startup experience I was expecting.
-I had a wide range of meaningful projects, a lot of support from other engineers, and more flexibility than I would have expected as an intern.
+I came into Pulumi with this idea that startups consisted of stressed-out people, working around the clock, and disorganization across the board.
+My time here at Pulumi, however, was anything but.
 Looking back, the only major differences I felt while working at Pulumi (both engineering-related and otherwise) compared to my previous companies were the lack of free meals (which as a college student, I'm very partial to) and intern events (which as the only intern, I didn't expect any of), which I think really speaks to the maturity of their engineering and leadership teams.
-Granted, this quarter was a little weird due to some [unforseen circumstances](https://www.pulumi.com/blog/coronavirus-plan/), but even still, my internship went by pretty smoothly and I'm proud seeing how much I've accomplished.
+I'm proud seeing what I've accomplished, and excited to see the future of Pulumi!

 ## Conclusion